-White water rafting is perfect for the daredevils amongst us.
-It involves donning a wetsuit, buoyancy aid and helmet, and climbing aboard a custom-built raft to rush down some fierce white water rapids.
+White water rafting is perfect for the daredevils among us.
+It involves donning a wetsuit, buoyancy aid, and helmet, and climbing aboard a custom-built raft to rush down some fierce white water rapids.

 Hiking has got to be one of the most enjoyable and beneficial free activities in the world.
 Pulling on your walking boots and setting off for a good hike always feels like the start of a new adventure, and the fresh air and sense of peace you’ll experience are just an added bonus.

 The UK has beautiful, diverse scenery that’s perfect for hiking through: you can explore the moorlands, forests, mountains, gorges, or the rolling green fields this country is most famous for.
 For a bit more inspiration, have a read of our article on 10 different types of walks you can do and 5 remote destinations for a UK walking holiday.

 Your hike can be as long and as challenging as you like – but if you’re looking for a truly adventurous hike, you might want to check out this article on the 10 best hikes in the UK.
 From the Hadrian’s Wall path to the Yorkshire three peaks and Scafell Pike, the tallest mountain in England, these are spectacular hikes that you’ll remember forever.

 Alternatively, you can find hiking routes near you by checking out the National Trust site or having a look on Walking Britain.
 Just remember to bring plenty of water and some food with you for longer hikes.
 You can buy good quality hiking boots, walking socks and other outdoor clothing accessories from Blacks and Cotswold Outdoor.
 To get inspired, have a watch of this video on the top places to hike in the UK.